TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/common/person-signatures.md

     + _allowMulti (boolean, required) - flag to allow multiple resources to be deleted in one operation
     + personSignatureId (optional) - Person Signature Code.
 Maximum length is 12.
-    + personId (optional) - KC Person.
+    + personId (optional) - KcPerson Id.
 Maximum length is 40.
     + signatureActive (optional) - Indicate if this signature is active.
 Maximum length is 1.
     + attachmentContent (optional) -
     + fileName (optional) -